sorbet/sorbet/website/docs/union-types.md

 </a>

-Similarly, any types specified in the `when` clause of a `case` statement will refine the type of the expression being analyzed within the context of that `when` branch:
+Similarly, any types specified in the `when` clause of a `case` statement will pass that information on to the body of that branch:

 ```ruby
 class A